 HR Required: HR users are required to complete this field before employees can enroll in benefits (when checked).
 For some fields, when selected as HR Required, they will appear in the Add New Employee screens.
-(See Attachment for listing of fields that will be included when selected as required)

 NOTE: When required fields are marked as required and information is not provided, the employee record will be considered Incomplete.
 An incomplete warning will display for the admin on the employee profile and prevent employees from enrolling in benefits by inactivating the Start button on the employee homepage.

 Additional Note: If an item is marked as "Required" the system will automatically run a check to see who is missing the required field and mark them as incomplete.
 HOWEVER, if a required field is later then deselected, there is not currently an automated process that runs to recheck the employee completeness.
 If the field is deselected and the group needs a recalculation run to recheck the employee completeness, the premier user for the agency needs to contact Support in order to have this run on the back end.

 Track Changes: Changes to this field will be included in the Demographic Changes Report (when checked).
 Note: Changes made prior to checking off specific fields here will not be included in the report.

 To control which employee profile fields are visible, editable and/or required by employees, go to the company's Benefits tab > Employee / Dependent Profile Fields.
 Employee Profile Fields are fields displayed on the Employee Information step of the enrollment flow; Dependent Profile Fields are fields displayed on the Dependent Information step of the enrollment flow.

 Visible: Employees can see this field in the enrollment flow and under the Employee Info tab on their homepage.

 Editable: Employees can edit this field in the enrollment flow and under the Employee Info tab on their homepage.